 Meanwhile, our Lycaon pictus is alone in its own genus called… Lycaon.
-The species is only very distantly related to a wolf or a dog and there is no chance that you could interbreed a Lycaon and a Canis.
+The species is only very distantly related to a wolf or a dog, and there is no chance that you could interbreed a Lycaon and a Canis.

-So, to call Lycaon ‘dog’ or ‘wolf’ is not correct from the perspective of either taxonomy or phylogenetics.
+So, to call Lycaon’ dog’ or ‘wolf’ is not correct from the perspective of either taxonomy or phylogenetics.

 A History of Hate

-There are those that argue that the name ‘dog’ has been detrimental to the species.
+Some argue that the name ‘dog’ has been detrimental to the species.
 For over 100 years, Lycaon has been terribly persecuted by man, reducing their numbers from 500,000 to 6,600 in less than a century.

-In Southern Rhodesia (now Zimbabwe), a five shilling reward was introduced in 1916 for proof of destroying a Lycaon and the bounty was increased periodically until it was finally abolished as recently as 1977.
+In Southern Rhodesia (now Zimbabwe), a five-shilling reward was introduced in 1916 for proof of destroying a Lycaon, and the bounty was increased periodically until it was finally abolished as recently as 1977.

 Many argue the name ‘wild dog’ denigrated Lycaon to a dangerous feral animal, a mundane creature of no interest to anybody and certainly not worth conserving.
 Rhodesian farming journals are littered with suggestions on how best to exterminate the beleaguered creature.